Connect with others who understand.

 Read more about how amyloidosis is diagnosed.

 Many symptoms of amyloidosis are general and may be associated with a wide range of other health conditions.
-Some health conditions commonly overlap in people with amyloidosis, so your doctor may first need to determine which condition is causing your symptoms, or whether one condition is worsening the symptoms of another.
+Some health conditions commonly overlap in people with amyloidosis, so your doctor may first need to determine which underlying disease is causing your symptoms or whether one condition is worsening the symptoms of another.

 Read more about other health conditions related to amyloidosis.